FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 ## Setup async module

-To be able to use alt:V async api you have to make several preparations.
+To be able to use the alt:V async API you have to make several preparations.

-1. Download the nuget package [AltV.Net.Async](https://www.nuget.org/packages/AltV.Net.Async/)
+1. Add the nuget package [AltV.Net.Async](https://www.nuget.org/packages/AltV.Net.Async/) to your project
-2. Make sure your resource inherits from `AsyncResource` instead of `Resource` (`public class MyResource : AsyncResource`)
+2. Your resource inherits from `AsyncResource` instead of `Resource` (`public class MyResource : AsyncResource`)

 ## Async event handlers